 Stage 6 - current stage

-Stage 6 of the Queens Park upgrade will include the construction of a Botanic Gardens Interpretive Shelter, further improvements to the Margaret Street Playground and an upgrade to the Botanic Gardens amenities block.
+Stage 6 of the Queens Park upgrade will include the construction of a Botanic Gardens Interpretive Shelter and further improvements to the Margaret Street Playground.
 The project will be completed at a cost of $2.4 million.

 Works will continue in future years through to stage 7, scheduled for completion in 2020/2021.